dbgarlisch/ScratchArea/pwio-utils.md

 ## Example Usage

-The output for these examples was generated from the grid file `example.pw`.
+The output for these examples was generated from the grid file [example.pw][2].

 ![The example grid][1]

 [1]: https://raw.github.com/dbgarlisch/ScratchArea/master/GridModel.png  "The example grid"
+[2]: https://raw.github.com/dbgarlisch/ScratchArea/master/test/example.pw  "The example grid file"

 ### Example 1